Skip to content

 Root

 The uppermost insertion of the ear, consisting of the beginning of the helix and located just above the tragus, is called the root of the ear.
 It rarely needs to be operated on with otoplasty, but it is very useful in cases of helix flap (Antia flap), where a V-Y flap is performed at the root, allowing lateral and inferior advancement of the helix to repair substance loss in the middle or upper thirds of the helix.
-Most of the time, it serves as an anatomical parameter during facial lifting surgery as the maximum limit where the hairline can reach, in order to avoid a stigma of facial plastic surgery.
+Most of the time, it serves as an anatomical parameter during facelift surgery as the maximum limit where the hairline can reach, in order to avoid a stigma of facial plastic surgery.

 Concha